Plutonomicon/cardano-transaction-lib/README.md

   - Ogmios itself requires a running Cardano node, so you may also need to deploy a node.
 Node v1.34.0 or greater is recommended
   - You can also use [our fork](https://github.com/mlabs-haskell/ogmios) which has improved Nix integration
 - [`ogmios-datum-cache`](https://github.com/mlabs-haskell/ogmios-datum-cache)
+  - This is required to query for datums, which Ogmios itself does not support
   - This in turn requires a PostgreSQL DB
 - [Our Haskell server](/server/README.md)
   - We hope to deprecate this in the future, but we use it at the moment for certain Cardano libraries that have no Purescript analogue